The Complete Guide to Skills Testing

 1. Evaluate candidates at the initial hiring stages

-While skills tests can be used at different stages of the recruitment cycle, assessing candidates early streamlines your process.
-Smart algorithms and AI tools, such as Vervoe, can turbo-charge candidate assessments by scoring results quickly and removing human bias from the equation.
+Assessing candidates early streamlines your process.
+Smart algorithms and AI tools can turbo-charge candidate assessments by scoring results quickly and removing human bias from the equation.
+Candidates are ranked on performance, not filtered against arbitrary benchmarks.

 2. Align skills tests with job requirements